We're getting a third series of Stranger Things this year! Here's everything we know so far.

 When will Stranger Things 3 be set?

-Speaking to Collider, producer Shawn Levy said that the show is likely to be set a year after Season 2’s conclusion, so 1985.
+Producer Shawn Levy said that the next instalment of the show is likely to be set a year after season two’s conclusion – so, during the summer of 1985.

-The Duffer Brothers also suggested that the new episodes will have to deal with the kids’ growing up and puberty.
+The Duffer Brothers also suggested that the new episodes will have to deal with the kids growing up and grappling with – gasp! – puberty.

 “Even if we didn’t want to deal with [puberty], we have to deal with it because our real-life actors are going through it.
-I think that’s exciting because it forces the show to evolve and become something different every year,” they told Entertainment Weekly.
+I think that’s exciting because it forces the show to evolve and become something different every year,” they told Entertainment Weekly in October 2017.